getsieutoc/voi/README.md

 - This project uses `App Router` feature.
 - We try to take adventage of Next.js's ecosystem, thus most of the features here are built on top of Next.js best practices.
-- We use storybook for UI components preview, it will automatically run with `pnpm run dev`

 ## Deploy with Docker